 - Improperly sealed food containers (including pet food)

 As alluded to in the section about general residential sanitation, open food sources can prove to be highly attractive to mice.
 Whenever possible, you should make sure that foodstuffs are in tightly sealed containers.
 You might want to consider investing in an old school bread box.
 The more you tighten down the hatches when it comes to food in your home, the less attractive you make your home to mice.

 Keep in mind that even pleasant bowels of snacky items like nuts and candies can become attractive food sources for mice.
 Consider doing a thoughtful inventory of how you store food at your home to make sure you really have it as contained as possible.

 Available Water Sources

 Another attraction that can bring mice to your house is the availability of water sources.
-The most common type of water source that can prove attractive to mice are pet water bowels.
-Of course, there is no way that you can eliminate pet water bowels.
+The most common type of water source that can prove attractive to mice is pet water bowls.
+Of course, there is no way that you can eliminate pet water bowls.
 However, you can lessen their attractiveness to mice by considering placement.